 - ⅛ teaspoon salt

 - Cover a sheet pan with parchment paper or a nonstick mat.
-In a large bowl, stir together the all purpose (GF) flour, oat flour, baking powder, baking soda, sugar, and salt.
-Add in the cold shortening and using a pastry cutter or clean hands, combine the shortening into the flour mixture until crumbly.
+In a large bowl, stir together the flour, oat flour, baking powder, baking soda, sugar, and salt.
+Add in the cold shortening and using a pastry cutter or fork, combine the shortening into the flour mixture until crumbly.

 - Lightly sprinkle some additional flour over the prepared sheet pan.
 Place the dough onto the prepared pan, and form into a disc.
 Don't overwork the dough here, but you can sprinkle on more flour if the dough is too sticky to work with.
 You want the disc to be about 1 ½ inches thick.
 Set aside.